chasemir/Experiment-4/README.md

   ### V. Does Track, Gender, or Hometown Make a Difference in Average Scores?

    	I. Discussion
-  	•	Track:
+  		Track:
-   		From the violin plot, the average scores across the three tracks (Instrumentation, Communication, and Microelectronics) were pretty similar.
-This tells us that the chosen track in college doesn’t really impact the average score much.
+   		- From the violin plot, the average scores across the three tracks (Instrumentation, Communication, and Microelectronics) were pretty similar.
+This tells us that the chosen track in college doesn’t impact the average score much.

-  	•	Gender:
+  		Gender:
-   		The bar plot showed that male and female students had nearly identical average scores, meaning gender doesn’t have
-    		much effect on the average score.
+   		- The bar plot showed that male and female students had nearly identical average scores, meaning gender doesn’t have much effect on the average score.

-  	•	Hometown:
+  		Hometown:
-   		The line plot revealed that students from Luzon had slightly higher average scores than those from Mindanao and Visayas,
-    		but the difference wasn’t drastic.
+   		- The line plot revealed that students from Luzon had slightly higher average scores than those from Mindanao and Visayas, but the difference wasn’t drastic.
 This suggests that hometown may have a small influence, but it’s not a major factor.

-      In Short:
+	      I.I Summary:
 	      	- Track and Gender don’t play a big role in determining average scores.
 	      	- Hometown shows a slight difference, with Luzon students doing a little better on average, but it’s not a huge gap.